prettier/prettier-vscode/README.md

 Use parser `graphql` for given language ids.
 Use with care.

+#### prettier.ignorePath (default: .prettierignore)
+Supply the path to an ignore file such as `.gitignore` or `.prettierignore`.
+Files which match will not be formatted.
+Restart required.

 ## Prettier resolution

 This extension will use prettier from your project's local dependencies.
 Should prettier not be installed locally with your project's dependencies, a copy will be bundled with the extension.